Bonf6059/ISA-Medieval/README.md

 24/08/2026
 - Reorganized files
-- Removed Drying rack and related items if stoneborn cuisin is active
+- Removed Drying rack and related items if stoneborn cuisine is active
 - Moved textures to Mods "loadfolders" to lighten the load times
 - Removed bulk alchemical recipes but increased base recipes output
-- Removed stone oven
+- Removed stone oven, everything can be crafted at the stove
+- Added bulk processes for baked goods to Stoneborn Cuisine oven if it's active

 18/08/2026
 - Removed unused assets and more (roe, jams, some weapons and armors)